PoCInnovation/Pool2024/Software/day05/Svelte/README.md

 ## Step 0 - Setup

+### :pushpin: **Tasks**:

-In your pool repository, create a new directory for the `day05`:
+- In your pool repository, create a new directory for the `day05`:

 ```sh
 mkdir -p day05
 ```

-Then, create a new Svelte project with Typescript:
+- Then, create a new Svelte project with Typescript:

 ```shell
 npm create vite@latest artists-book -- --template svelte-ts
 ```

-To verify that everything is ok, run the following commands:
+- To verify that everything is ok, run the following commands:

 ```shell
 # Move to your project